 Also read: How to Obtain Inner Line Permit for Ladakh

 I will break this article in three parts.
-First I will suggest a few important tips, then discuss some pros followed by cons of visiting Ladakh in November.
+First I will suggest a few important tips, then discuss some pros followed by cons of visiting Ladakh trip in November.

 Try to Plan in Early November